Please confirm topic selection

 • Summary

-• Dupuytren's Disease is a benign proliferative disorder characterized by decreased hand function caused by hand contractures and painful fascial nodules.
+• Dupuytren's Disease is a benign proliferative disorder characterized by decreased hand function that begins as a painless nodule and can progress to form diseased cords and contractures of the palm and fingers

-• Diagnosis can be made by physical examination which shows painful nodules in the palm with associated digital contracture.
+• Diagnosis can be made by physical examination which shows painless nodules in the palm with associated digital contracture, usually found at the MCP and PIP joints.

-• Treatment ranges from nonoperative passive stretching to injections, needle aponeurotomy, and operative open fasciectomy if the disease progresses or affects a patient's daily living.
+• Treatment ranges from nonoperative through observation, collagenase injections, and needle aponeurotomy to operative open fasciectomy if the disease progresses or affects a patient's daily living.

 • Epidemiology